fjamal21/Digital-Clock/Readme.txt

--Clock.html file contains the JavaScript code -Snapshots file has the image description of the clock
+- Clock.html file contains the JavaScript code
+- Snapshots file has the image description of the clock